MatthiesenXYZ/astro-ghostcms/README.md

 - [Live Demo - Unlighthouse Test](https://test.demo.astro-ghostcms.xyz) for a Automatically updated Lighthouse test from every deploy!
 - [Live Demo's Repo](https://github.com/MatthiesenXYZ/astro-ghostcms-demo) for an example of how the setup looks.

+*Need help but don't have Github?
+Email us at [issues@astro-ghostcms.xyz](mailto:issues@astroghostcms.xyz) to create an issue here on github!*

 Astro minimum Version: **Astro v4.0**

 This Integration is 2 parts.
 Firstly, there is the API portion that uses the `@tryghost/content-api` to create the link between astro and GhostCMS.
 From there we move to the Second Part, which is a theme pre-programmed to pull ALL of its data from GhostCMS iteself instead of storing any data locally outside of Build.